-While it is completely understandable that you might be feeling distressed, the Uni still considers academic honesty very seriously.
-You need to reference every source that you use to write an essay, and be very careful when getting support from other resources, including artificial intelligence.
-You need to complete your own work when writing code, that is, not look at another student’s assignment, and not get help for that assignment from a “coaching” or “tutoring” website or company (e.g., Chegg, CourseHero, Github).
-Using a “coaching” or “tutoring” website or company is likely to lead to Student Misconduct.
-When you are doing an online exam, you should not be having.
-Exams have rules that need to be followed including turning off your phone/devices, not having authorised material (e.g., notes, canvas, another computer, etc) and you should not be wearing headphones.
-Any academic honesty breach may lead to a fail grade for that assessment and in some cases a suspension from University.
-Be vigilant about checking that your camera is in the correct position and working.
-Remember that moving the lid of your laptop will change the position of the computer.
+While it is completely understandable that you might find studying difficult at times, the Uni still considers academic honesty very seriously.
+For example, you need to reference every source that you use to write an essay, and be very careful when getting support from other resources, including artificial intelligence.
+You need to complete your own work, even when writing code, that is, not look at another student’s assignment, and not get help for that assignment from a coach or tutoring company.
+If you are having a discussion about your assignment that you would not want your tutor to hear, it is probably a discussion you should not be having.
+Exams have rules that need to be followed including turning off your phone/devices, not having authorised material (e.g., study notes in your jacket pocket); wearing headphones; or obscuring your face.
+Any academic honesty breach may lead to a fail grade for that assessment or even a suspension from University.

-Be careful when submitting any files for an exam, to ensure that you are attaching the correct file.
-If you need a few extra days for an assessment, you might be able to apply for a simple extension of five calendar days through the Special Consideration portal.
-Check the portal to see if that assessment is eligible and apply on or before the due date, and provide a Student Declaration explaining why you want the extension.
+If you need a few extra days for an assessment, you might be able to apply for a simple extension through the Special Consideration portal.
+Check the portal to see if that assessment is eligible and apply on or before the due date.
 If you are still unable to complete your assessment because of illness, injury, or misadventure, you should apply for Special Consideration.
 You have three working days to submit your application and where possible you will need to provide a supporting document from a doctor or counsellor dated ON or BEFORE the day the assessment is due.
 Ideally, they would provide you with a Professional Practitioner’s Certificate (download from the Uni website) that shows the period and severity you were affected.
 Check the SRC’s leaflet on Special Consideration for more information.

 If you feel so desperate that you think you should breach academic honesty standards for an assessment, please talk to an SRC caseworker about what your options are.
 We provide a confidential service that is independent of the University.